 Current Research and Scholarly Interests

 Dr. Amy Dobberfuhl, received a B.S. in Mechanical Engineering from North Carolina State University in 2004 and her M.D. from the University of North Carolina at Chapel Hill School of Medicine in 2010.
 She completed her residency training in Urology at Albany Medical College in New York in 2015.
-She then completed an ACGME fellowship in FPMRS (Neurourology & Voiding Dysfunction) in the Department of Urology at Stanford University in 2017, and completed her M.S. in Epidemiology and Clinical Research from Stanford University in 2018.
+She then completed an ACGME fellowship in FPMRS (Female Pelvic Medicine & Reconstructive Surgery) with a special emphasis on Neurourology & Voiding Dysfunction, in the Department of Urology at Stanford University in 2017.
+Dr. Dobberfuhl was also awarded the KL2 component of the Stanford Clinical and Translation Science Award to Spectrum (NIH 5KL2TR001083) and completed an M.S. in Epidemiology and Clinical Research from Stanford University in 2018.
 Following fellowship Dr. Dobberfuhl was appointed the faculty research position of Instructor in the Department of Urology 7/1/2017 and her practice includes both a clinical and research focus.